cloudflare/cloudflare-docs/products/ddos-protection/src/content/managed-rulesets/l34-ddos/index.md

 <Aside type="warning">

-Currently, you can only configure the L3/4 DDoS Protection Managed Ruleset via API.
+Currently, you can only configure the Network-level DDoS Attack Protection Managed Ruleset via API.

 </Aside>